Last month, I tracked my time in 15-minute increments for a week and published the humiliating results.

 12:22 pm – Done with cleanup.
 4 minutes.
 Wheee!

-Will and I head into a hot spring for a final soak.
+I head into a hot spring for a final soak.
 Another guest is playing a hand pan, a percussive instrument made from a composite alloy.
 I’ve never heard this sound before, and it’s breathtaking.

 12:50 pm – Towel off; walk towards the rental car.